 - Total cost of ownership

-By the end of the guide, you’ll know everything necessary to evaluate FDD solutions with confidence.
+By the end of the guide, you’ll know everything necessary to evaluate FDD solutions confidently.
 And you’ll fully understand which aligns best with your portfolio’s operational model—while also keeping your buildings healthy and increasing the efficiency of energy-consuming systems.